jamischarles/ai-vibe-coding-rules-and-recipes/README.md

 ## Planning to add
 - instruction sets for docs (what docs, content, and format)
+- role-based instruction sets:
+  - data science for growth engineers (I need to figure out why dropoffs are happening at X spot in my flow, so I can make the changes to improve it)

 ## AI vibe coding workflows
 - one shot